 Introduction of JavaScript Absolute Value

 Javascript absolute is the method of the Math object in Javascript that helps us to retrieve the absolute value of the number.
-Whether the passed number is a positive number or negative number, the Math.abs() function always returns the equivalent numerical value with no negative sign.
-That means irrespective of whether we pass a positive or negative number it always returns the equivalent positive number.
-When 0 (zero) number is passed to the Math.abs() function then it will return the zero value itself.
-Math.abs() method was introduced and came into usage from the ECMAScript 1 version of the Javascript version.
-In this article, we will learn about the Math.absolute function, its syntax, usage, working, and some examples related to it.
+Whether the passed number is positive or negative, the Math.abs() function always returns the equivalent numerical value with no negative sign.
+That means irrespective of whether we pass a positive or negative number, it always produces an equal positive number.
+In this article, we will learn about the Math.absolute function, its syntax, usage, working, and some related examples.

 Syntax: